AdamHadouTemsamani/assignment-05/README.md

 # Assignment #5

-## Our Explanation to the Goblin & Test Coverage
+## Our Explanation to the Goblin & about our Test Coverage

 We decided to make the Item class abstract with the abstract method UpdateQuality().
 We decided to do so since in the original code, every time you had to make a new type of item.
 You had to modify the already existing code, which is not preferable So to prevent that we decided to go with making Item abstract and decided to have each type of Item be its own class.
 They implement the abstract the Item class, and override the UpdateQuality() with their own functionality.
 Now we have sperated the responsibilities of each type of item class, and in case of adding a new type, you would only need to add new code.

-- In case of checking our Test Coverage.
-By commenting out our main method it shows our actual Test Coverage.
+In case of checking our Test Coverage:

+- By commenting out our main method it shows our actual Test Coverage.

 ## C♯: Gilded Rose Refactoring Kata